linea-it/occultation-hs/userdocs/_build/html/_sources/pages/about/about_the_project.rst.txt

 physical properties as well as the updated astrometric position for the body.

 .. warning::
-   The OccultIN interface does not extract light curves from FITS, images, or video files.
-It rather uses light curves as an input to determine the occultation event instants and from there fits the sky projected ellipse to determine the occulting body's physical properties.
+   The OccultIn interface does not extract light curves from FITS, images, or video files.
+It rather uses light curves as an input to determine the occultation event instants and from there fits the sky projected ellipse to determine the OccultIng body's physical properties.

-The OccultIN backend is developed on the rigorous python-based library SORA (Stellar Occultation Reduction Analysis) designed specifically to create pipelines to predict and analyze stellar occultations by small bodies.
+The OccultIn backend is developed on the rigorous python-based library SORA (Stellar Occultation Reduction Analysis) designed specifically to create pipelines to predict and analyze stellar occultations by small bodies.